Create your custom weekly workout schedule.

 Stage 3: Fine-tuning your fitness

-Use physical activities like jogging, vigorous biking, swimming, boot camp or calisthenic exercise to continue to build your fitness.
+iFor your cardio training in stage 3, include physical activities like jogging, vigorous biking, swimming, boot camp or calisthenic exercise to continue to build your fitness.
 Pick activities with an MET rating of 5 or more, according to your ability level.
 When you use a light-moderate effort physical activity for your workout, double the time to 70-90 minutes for greater calorie burn and health benefits.

-Parallel to the free workout plans, this free exercise program is a gateway to proven physical fitness, and substantially lower risks of serious chronic disease and premature death.
+Parallel to the free workout plans, this free exercise program is a gateway to proven physical fitness and substantially lower risks of serious chronic disease and premature death.
 Because of the many health benefits, this program is worth your consistent effort.

-Return from free exercise program to why I exercise.
+Return to home page: why I exercise.